acenet-arc/cloud_from_a_to_z/_episodes/05-day1-create-a-first-virtual-machine.md

 > ## Create a VM with an invalid hostname
 >
 > What does the hostname become if you create a VM with an instance name which isn't a valid hostname such as `_test` or `test!abs`?
+If you still have your first VM around you may need to delete (i.e. terminate) it to try this out.
+Do not terminate your recently created persistent VM as we will use it through out this course.
 {: .challenge}